MindofLindstrom01/ticket-lifecycle/README.md

 <p>The ticket should now be resolved and no longer listed under Open.</p>

+<h2>osTicket: Creating and Working Tickets is now Complete!</h2>

 <p>Congratulations!
-You have successfully achieved ticket Intake, Assignment, Communication, Working the Issue, and Resolution for osTicket.</p>
+You have successfully gone through the life cycle of a ticket from creation to resolution, made changes to the tickets when necessary like assigning the tickets, changing the SLA (Service Level Agreement), and commenting to create a thread of clear communication!</p>